Thurston norm for coherent right-angled Artin groups via $L^2$-invariants: Abstract

 \section{Abstract}

 We define a new notion of splitting complexity for a group $G$ along a non-trivial integral character $\phi \in H^1(G; \Z)$.
 If $G$ is a one-ended coherent right-angled Artin group, we show that the splitting complexity along an epimorphism $\phi \colon G \to \Z$ equals the $L^2$-Euler characteristic of the kernel of $\phi$.
-This allows us to define a Thurston-type semi-norm $\| \cdot \|_T \colon H^1(G ; \RR) \to \RR$ that measures the splitting complexity of integral characters.
-Our main tool is Friedl--L\"{u}ck's $L^2$-polytope.
+This allows us to define a Thurston-type semi-norm $\| \cdot \|_T \colon H^1(G ; \RR) \to \RR$ which measures the splitting complexity of integral characters.

+Our main tool is Friedl--L\"{u}ck's $L^2$-polytope which we compute for all groups in this class.
+We also compute the $L^2$-Betti numbers of all kernels of characters $G \to \Z$ and show that the $L^2$-homology of any finitely generated subgroup of $G$ is concentrated in the first dimension, which may be of independent interest.